What Can I Do After N6 In Civil Engineering?

 • Estimator:

-Estimators assess project costs, including labour, materials, and equipment, helping construction companies prepare accurate project bids.
+Estimators assess project costs, including labor, materials, and equipment, helping construction companies prepare accurate project bids.

 Advanced Studies